Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 🛍️ Shop AMAZON! 🛒 Shop BEST BUY!

-Ubiquiti UniFi Dream Machine Beast (UDM-Beast), Unveiled: A Thrilling Step-Up from the UDM Pro Max
+Ubiquiti UniFi Dream Machine Beast (UDM-Beast) First Take: A Thrilling Step-Up from the UDM Pro Max

 Share what you're reading!

 Ubiquiti today announced the UniFi Dream Machine Beast (model UDM-Beast) as the latest in its “Dream Machine” series of UniFi Cloud Gateways.
-And boys, this thing drops with a bang!
+And boys, the thing drops with a bang!

 This brief first take will fill you in on the details, but let me cut right to the chase: from what I’ve seen, the UDM Beast has everything to more than justify its hefty $1499 price tag, which is a little shy of three times the UDM Pro Max’s cost.

-So, if you’re a fan of the UniFi ecosystem, get a handkerchief ready for the drool that may soon land on your chin.
+So, if you’re a fan of the UniFi ecosystem with a tight budget, get a handkerchief ready for the drool that may soon land on your chin.

 The UniFi Dream Machine Beast (UDM-Beast) in action on a rack with other UniFi hardware